 While it may not be in the mandate of the BoG to recommend anything beyond APS related proposals, the BoG nevertheless agreed to recommend not to include henceforth any CABAC coded syntax elements “above” the slice header (inclusive).
 It was agreed that we have an issue we called “partial update”, that will need to be addressed at some point in time.
 “Partial update” is to be understood that from one picture to another picture, parts of the information carried in APS can change without transmission of a full APS carrying both the changed and unchanged information.
 There are two very similar proposals addressing this issue at this meeting (G295 and G332), both of which rely on multiple APS references in the slice header.
 The proponents of G295 and G332 agreed to prepare a combined proposal for consideration by JCT-VC.
 It was also remarked that document E309 addresses the same problem in a different way, avoiding multiple references to parameter sets in the slice header.
 It was further remarked that a solution according to G295/G332 could co-exist with a solution based on E309, as they have different tradeoffs in terms where the bits are spent (slice header vs. additional NAL units).
 The BoG did not agree on a solution for this problem, but recommends that JCT-VC considers the unified proposal at this meeting.

 It was agreed to recommend to JCT-VC to include a tool that allows MTU size matching (akin slices) for parameter sets and especially for the APS, if there is an expectation that a parameter set may become larger than commonly used MTU sizes.
 It was not clear to the participants whether we have this problem at this point in time.
-It was remarked that fragmentation as proposed in 658 could enjoy support in case we don’t come up with an update mechanism.
-However, as we expect that there will be some form of an update mechanism, it seems possible that the MTU size issue raised in the document could possibly also be addressed through this mechanism.
+It would be good if this can be clarified by the larger group.

 The group discussed the allegedly different error resilience properties of APS and other parameter sets, and to which extent that should affect the selection of data to be carried in the APS.
 It was noted that, due to its strict timing requirements, APSs are likely to be conveyed in-band and synchronous to the rest of the bitstream (at least at picture and perhaps even at slice level), and, therefore, are less easily protectable than other parameters sets.
 Conceivably, this could be a reason to limit the data included into an APS to such data whose loss is not catastrophic to the decoding process.
 However, BoG came to the conclusion that this argument is not very compelling.
 First, from a compliance viewpoint, the APS includes data that is required for the decoding process.
 Decoding data in the absence of the correct APS is an incompliant operation, with all its consequences.
 Second, it is very hard to define “catastrophic”.
 ALF parameters were claimed to be one examples where a loss is not catastrophic—if you loose those, you would still get a somewhat appealing picture out of your decoder.
 However, it’s probably not difficult to design an evil bitstream which includes ALF parameters that render that bitstream useless if ALF not applied properly.
 Accordingly, the BoG recommends to work under the assumption that an APS is available at decoding time of a slice it references that APS, and expect system layer support to ensure sufficiently reliable transport of the APS for the application in question.